London Air Travel » British Airways News & Operational Updates »

 New Orleans – Operating less than daily

-Newark – Operating up to 3 times daily
+Newark – Operating up to twice daily

 New York JFK – Operating up to 8 times daily at Heathrow